Top of page

 Can I have sex?

-• you should use a condom to avoid passing chemotherapy to your partner and to protect against infection.
+• Use a condom to avoid passing chemotherapy to your partner and to protect against infection.
+It is also generally not advisable to begin a pregnancy while you’re having chemotherapy or soon afterwards.

-• The ‘pill’ (oral contraceptive tablets) might be less effective so discuss contraception with your GP or clinical nurse specialist.
+• The ‘pill’ (oral contraceptive tablets) might be less effective – talk to your GP or clinical nurse specialist about contraception if you are using the pill.

 It’s generally not a good idea to begin a pregnancy while you are having chemotherapy or soon afterwards.
 Your medical team can give you advice specific to your individual situation.
 In general, women are advised to wait for two years after finishing treatment before trying for a baby.
 Men are usually advised against getting their partner pregnant during, and for at least six months after, finishing chemotherapy.